 Google’s Inc.’s Motorola Mobility can’t enforce a German court order preventing Microsoft Corp.
-(MSFT) from selling its Xbox gaming software in Germany, a U.S. appeals court ruled.
+(MSFT:US) from selling its Xbox gaming software in Germany, a U.S. appeals court ruled.

 A three-judge panel in San Francisco upheld a Seattle judge’s order blocking Motorola Mobility’s enforcement of the sales ban it won in May in its lawsuit against Microsoft pending in Germany.
 The panel said the lower court’s order was narrowly tailored.